skenderidis/f5-cis-lab/README.md

 | rg_prefix	         |  The prefix for resource groups that will be created   |

-It is recommended to use Environment variables to set the above TF variables.
-Navigate to `f5-cis-lab` directory and edit the `export_vars` file.
+There are multiple ways of inputing the above TF variables, but it is recommended to use Environment variables.
+Navigate to `f5-cis-lab` directory and open the `export_vars` file.

 ```shell
 cd f5-cis-lab/